sitnaltax/donut-dog/README.md

 ### Round Setup
 1. Deal 2 Animal cards, plus 1 per player, out to the middle of the table.
 (So in a 4-player game, 6 cards are dealt.)
 These are the animals that are available for collection this round.
 2. Each player privately selects 4 dice and rolls them.
 There is no restriction in what dice they can choose amongst the 12 dice in their sets.
-You **may** use Reroll and Magic tokens at this point.
+You **may not** use Reroll and Magic tokens at this point.
 3. Small animals are fast!
 Each player puts forward their die showing the **highest** value.
 Of these, the **lowest** number gets to go first--give that player the Turn Order token labeled 1, the next player the Turn Order token labeled 2, etc. If two players are tied, look at the _next_ highest value among their dice, and so on.

 ### Player Turns